artsy/artsy.github.io/_posts/2019-04-10-on-an-rfcs-process.markdown

 comment_id: 554
 ---

-Growth is always tricky.
+Growth is tricky.
 Whether in terms of raw headcount or people's evolving career stages.
 As a team you want to provide ways in which members can experiment with new ideas, and provide tools to help them offer new perspectives.
 One of our greatest tools for instituting change at Artsy is our RFC process.

 An RFC is a Request For Comments, and it is a structured document (in the form of GitHub issue normally) which offers a change to something.
 The format is used in large open source projects like: React